 They often reveal character traits and power dynamics.

-Blocking is the way the director moves actors in a scene to ensure dramatic effect, and to convey an intended message.
+Blocking is the way the director moves actors in a scene.
+The director's approach to blocking is dependent on the desired outcome (e.g., for dramatic effect, to convey an intended message, or to visualize a power dynamic).

 Note that leading the eye of the viewer should be your priority in every scene you frame.
 Blocking often uses leading lines to control what the audience sees, and how they see it.
 This affects how they interpret it.